Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Background on conformal prediction

 \subsection{Conformalized quantile regression}

-Conformalized quantile regression was first proposed by~\citet{ConformalizedQR} and is also described in~\citet{ConformalIntrRev}.
+Conformalized quantile regression, first proposed by~\citet{ConformalizedQR} and also described in~\citet{ConformalIntrRev}, is one of the most popular conformal methods, in particular thanks to its ability to provide varying-length prediction intervals with competitive adaptivity.
 Suppose that we have access to a black-box quantile regression model trained to estimate the conditional quantiles $\hat{Q}_{\alpha/2}(\bm{x})$ and $\hat{Q}_{1-\alpha/2}(\bm{x})$ of $Y$, given $\bm{X}=\bm{x}$, at probability levels $\alpha/2$ and $1-\alpha/2$, respectively.
 Then, conformalized quantile regression uses the score function

 Following the general procedure described in the introduction, this leads to the final prediction set in \cref{e:conf_int} being the interval